Grodno Aviakompania Flight 1252

-On November 3, 2021, Grodno Aviakompania Flight 1252, an Antonov An-12BK registered EW-518TI crashed during an attempt to go-around, killing all nine people (seven crew members and two passengers) on board.
-This was the first fatal accident for Grodno Aviakompania.
+Grodno Aviakompania Flight 1252 was a flight from Yakutsk to Irkutsk with a stopover at Ugolny.
+On November 3rd, 2021, the Antonov An-12 crashed while attempting a go-around at Irkutsk.
+All 9 people on board were killed.
+This is the first and only accident for Grodno Aviakompania.

 Flight

 The aircraft was an Antonov An-12BK.
 It was scheduled to leave from Yakutsk carrying edible items and other consumer goods.
 While on an approach pattern to Runway 30, the weather was poor with low visibility, snowfall and an estimated temperature of -7 C. Radar contact with the flight was lost at 19:45 local time.
 The aircraft crashed south-eastwards of Runway 30 and burst into flames.
 All nine people aboard were killed.

+Investigation

+The Interstate Aviation Committee investigated the accident.
+The investigation report, dated April 3, 2024, concluded that the accident is a Controlled Flight Into Terrain event in night IMC.
+The investigation attributed insufficient training, poor CRM, incorrect configuration of navigation system, unapproved use of satellite navigation system, failure to stablize the approach or execuate go-around, failure to comply with flight manuals regarding go-around and minimums, and the failure of GPWS for unknown reasons.